X-Ray Fish Care & Keeping: Size, Diet, and Tank Setup

 5. Small Livebearers: Some small livebearers, such as Endler’s Livebearers, can be compatible with X-ray tetras.
 However, avoid larger or more aggressive livebearers, as they may stress out the tetras.

-6. Peaceful Bottom Dwellers: Species like Otocinclus catfish (for algae control), small shrimp (e.g., Cherry Shrimp), or peaceful snails can coexist with X-ray Tetras, adding diversity to the tank.
+6. Peaceful Bottom Dwellers: Species like Otocinclus catfish (for algae control), small shrimp (e.g., cherry shrimp), or peaceful snails can coexist with X-ray Tetras, adding diversity to the tank.

 Gender differences: male vs female